Aleo-DevRel-Ambas/zero-to-zk/src/blog/public_vs_private_state.md

 ## Conclusion
-Aleo is one of the very first few layer-1 blockchain that emphasizes on programmable privacy.
+Aleo is one of the very first few layer-1 blockchains that emphasizes on programmable privacy.
 Developers are able to choose if they wish to make certain states of their program public or private.
 This opens up a whole new set of interesting applications that cannot be built easily with other blockchains.
 This is certainly an exciting chain to keep an eye out for.